Supra Singhal: Career

 In her early career, Supra was the Uganda national champion for 4 years running from 1996 to 2000.
 She also bagged 12 gold medals in the East Africa Swimming Championships held in Mombasa, Kenya in 1997.
 Supra also represented Uganda at the Commonwealth Games in Kuala Lumpur, Malaysia in 1998.

-Supra continues to be one of the most talented and successful swimmers to have represented Ugandan Swimming.
+Personal life

-Today Supra lives in New Delhi and, alongside her husband Varun Agarwal, runs a chain of successful restaurants in Delhi called Not Just Paranthas (NJP).
+Currently Supra lives in New Delhi and, alongside her husband Varun Agarwal, runs a chain of successful restaurants in Delhi called Not Just Paranthas (NJP).